 - From there, walk through to the Royal Arcade, the oldest arcade in Australia offering a collection of boutiques and unique shops.
 From Russian dolls to candy and chocolate shops, strolling along this heritage arcade is a true feast of the senses.

 Melbourne Lanes are also well-known for their graffiti art and stencil works.
 And the city boasts some of the best street art lanes in Australia.

-- Hosier Lane and Rutledge Lane are probably the most iconic street art laneways, because of the skilled artists who painted them, these lanes are the most photographed by tourists and locals alike.
+- Hosier Lane and Rutledge Lane are probably the most iconic street art laneways because of the skilled artists who painted them, and these lanes are the most photographed by tourists and locals alike.
 While Hosier lane is one of the must-see street art lanes, there are many smaller lanes for great street Graffiti.
 My favourite lane is just a few minutes walk from Queen Victoria Markets: Blender Lane.